jakubkouba/pasword-service/README.md

 Every rule needs to implement `passsed?` method which returns true if passed the criteria or false if failed.

 There are couple things that could be further improved:
-- Password strength calibration: It passes all criterias for to be a strong password, however, for some cases when the password should be weak is strong.
-This is due to bad calibration of score and thresholds.
+- Password strength calibration: It passes all criteria for to be a strong password, however, for weak and good password it doesn't work for all cases.
+The accumulation of points for determining strong state works well, but it doesn't work for determining weak or good password.
+The algorithm for this should be more sophisticated considering disqualification by applying negative score points for braking certain rules.
 - Case words criteria: I think I implemented it incorrectly by checking for number of occurrences upper case characters instead of sequence of uppercase characters
 - There are certain repetition of code in the rules. those which can take an integer (most of them) as an argument.
 This could be extracted into a module probably